GU-CLASP/GU-CLASP.github.io/content/pages/people/stergios-chatzikyriakidis/index.md

 ---
 name: "Stergios Chatzikyriakidis"
 role: 5
-title: "Associate Director and Researcher (Docent in Computational Linguistics) "
+title: "Professor of Computational Linguistics"
 profileImage: "stergios.jpg"
 ---
+Stergios Chatzikyriakidis is a Professor of Computational Linguistics at the University of Crete.
+He earned his BA in Greek Philology specializing in Linguistics at Aristotle University, Thessaloniki.
+He continued his studies with an MSc in Computational Linguistics and Formal Grammar, and a PhD in Linguistics, both from King’s College, London.
+He has worked at Royal Holloway, University of London, the French National Centre for Scientific Research (CNRS), the Open University of Cyprus and the University of Gothenburg.
+From 2016 until 2021, he was the Associate Director of the Center for Linguistic Theory and Studies in Probability (CLASP).

-I'm a Docent (=Associate Professor, Researcher) in Computational Linguistics and the Research Coordinator of the Centre for Linguistic Theory and Studies in Probability (CLASP) at the University of Gothenburg.
-My research interests lie within Computational/Formal Semantics/Syntax.
-Constructive Type Theoretical Semantics and their Implementation, Natural Language Inference, Probabilistic Semantics, Dialogue Modelling and the interaction between Logic and Machine Learning/Deep Learning for NLP, are some of the topics I have been interested in throughout the years.
-Furthermore, I have been working on formal and formal dialectal syntax and I also have an ongoing interest in tasks such as Metaphor Detection, Language Identification and Language Similarity.
-For more information, as well as an up to date publication list, please visit my personal [webpage](https://www.stergioschatzikyriakidis.com/).
+His research interests lie within Computational/Formal Semantics/Syntax.
+Constructive Type Theoretical Semantics and their Implementation, Natural Language Inference, Probabilistic Semantics, Dialogue Modelling and the interaction between Logic and Machine Learning/Deep Learning for NLP are some of the topics he has been working on. [webpage](https://www.stergioschatzikyriakidis.com/).